opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ## Metrics

-Core Peer Forwarder introduces the following custom metrics.
+Core peer forwarder introduces the following custom metrics.
 All the metrics are prefixed by `core.peerForwarder`.

 ### Timer

-Peer Forwarder's timer capability provides the following information:
+Peer forwarder's timer capability provides the following information:

-- `requestForwardingLatency`: Measures latency of requests forwarded by the Peer Forwarder client.
+- `requestForwardingLatency`: Measures latency of requests forwarded by the Peer forwarder client.
-- `requestProcessingLatency`: Measures latency of requests processed by the Peer Forwarder server.
+- `requestProcessingLatency`: Measures latency of requests processed by the Peer forwarder server.

 ### Counter